Purpose of Safe Routes to School (SRTS):

-- Encourage more students, including those with disabilities, to use active transportation to school, such as walking and biking, on a regular basis.
+- Encourage more students, including those with disabilities, to regularly use active transportation to schools, such as walking and biking.
 Encourage parents to assist and participate.

-- Facilitate the planning, development and implementation of projects and activities that will improve safety and increase walking, biking and other active transportation.
+- Facilitate the planning, development, and implementation of projects and activities to improve safety and increase walking, biking, and other active transportation.

 Desired outcomes of the Safe Routes to School include:

 - Added community security – eyes on the street

 - Improved childhood health

 - Encouragement of healthy and active lifestyles

 - Improved air quality – reduced fuel consumption

 - Physical improvements, such as sidewalks, bike lanes, and crossings, that result in more students walking, biking and rolling to and from schools